ORMOLU AND ROCK CRYSTAL CHANDELIER – GENOA CIRCA 1740

-Chandelier with ten arms of light and a central shaft topped by a crown.
+Chandelier with ten candle arms and a central shaft topped by a crown.

 Height 87 cm

 Structure in ormolu which offers points of attachment to a dazzling decoration of rock crystals.
 It deploys a diversity of size and scale in the use of rock crystal: faceted pendants in the form of drops or plates, fleurons, almonds, cut leaves...
 The fine branches in ormolu that make up the arms of light are joined in pairs by a brace surmounted by a volute connected to the crown by a string of rock crystal pearls, itself dressed in pearls.